huntabyte/unetlab.github.io/about/privacy.md

 layout: privacy
 published: true
 title: "Privacy Policy"
-excerpt:
-  "About privacy policy."
+abstract: !
+"About privacy policy"
+categories:
+- Privacy
 authors:
 - andrea
 tags:
-- UNetLab
+- RRLabs
 - Privacy
 ---
-{% include toc.html %}

 UNetLab provides this Privacy Policy to inform you of our policies and procedures regarding the collection and use of information that apply to our service and software, as well as your choices regarding the collection and use of information.

 ## What Are Cookies